 The jet is forecast to be hanging around our region in the next few days, which will bring the chances for organized severe weather to home territory (Kentucky, Ohio and WV).
-At least one expedition day either west or northwest looks likely, although I may not need to go anywhere most days according to some of the model runs.
+At least one storm observation day either west or northwest looks likely, although I may not need to go anywhere most days according to some of the model runs.
 Wednesday looks the most interesting to me so far, for which the NAM is showing 4500 J/kg CAPE under nice upper level support in central Kentucky, precip holding off until late afternoon, and more than likely some boundaries hanging around.
 The model may be overdoing some of that instability, but nonetheless it's rare to see those numbers in Kentucky.

 In other news items: